notice writing

 1. Informational Notices

-These notices are used to provide important information or announcements to a specific audience.
+These notices provide important information or announcements to a specific audience.
 They can be used in schools, organizations, or communities to disseminate news, updates, or instructions.

 2. Event Notices

-These notices are specifically crafted to promote and provide details about upcoming events, such as conferences, seminars, workshops, or social gatherings.
+These notices are designed to promote and provide details about upcoming events, such as conferences, seminars, workshops, or social gatherings.
 Event notices aim to attract participants and generate interest in the event.

 3. Public Notices